microElementary School in 2025-26

 Wednesday and Friday 12-3:30

-Logic of English B is similar to Level A but with more depth and richness.
-It can be used as a follow-on to Level A or as a starting point depending on a student's starting fund of knowledge.
+Level B: Offers more depth and richness, serving as a follow-on to Level A or a starting point based on a student's existing knowledge.

-Logic of English C can be a first introduction to the Logic of English for students with solid fundamental reading and spelling skills or it can be used after completing Levels A and/or B. This level includes many Latin and Greek roots and helps develop vocabulary skills that enable students to discover the meaning in texts.
+Level C: Provides an introduction to the Logic of English for students with solid fundamental reading and spelling skills, or it can follow Levels A and/or B. This level delves into Latin and Greek roots, developing vocabulary skills crucial for discovering meaning in complex texts.

 Bridges (kindergarten ages 4-7)